aka7/puppet-modules/README.md

 # puppet-modules
-Some generic puppet modules, I'm using with foreman/katello.
+Some generic puppet classes.
 Mainly parameterised classes.
+I'm using with foreman/katello.
 Use at your own risk.